HenBOMB/Py-Slime-Simulation/README.md

 Draw only the agents on the screen.

 **`decay_rate`**
-How fast the agent trails decay/dissapear per frame.
+How much to decay/dissapear the agent trails per frame.

 **`blur_rate`**
-How much blur to apply to the agent trails per frame.
+How much to blur the agent trails per frame.

-**`species`**
+**`species`** Array containing all the to simulate species
 <br>**`0`** SA: FL and FR sensor angle from forward position
 <br>**`1`** RA: Agent rotation angle
 <br>**`2`** SO: Sensor offset distance